 If you want to make your 50th birthday an experience you’ll never forget, I highly recommend our latest trip to Rio de Janeiro, Brazil.
-We were fortunate to have a local, my friend and Brazilian “sister” of 30 years, Aline, show us her favorite places.
+We were fortunate to have a local, my friend and Brazilian “sister” of 30 years, Aline, show us her 8 favorite places.
 It was one thing to see the beautiful scenes of Rio shown in the 2016 Olympic Games.
 It was quite another to be able to see everything in person.
 Some places were so beautiful, they looked photoshopped.
 I mean really, could anyplace be that gorgeous?
-Well, I’m here to attest, that those place can exist.
+Well, I’m here to attest, that those places can exist.

 Transportation Taxis are the most popular way to get around Rio de Janeiro.
 For more information read How to Get Around Rio de Janeiro.

 Need a Visa If you’re daydreaming or thinking about a trip to Rio, here are just a few tips.
 First you will need to apply for a visa.
 This isn’t anything new.
 When I traveled to Brazil thirty years ago, a visa was required.

 Currency Brazil uses the real (R$, plural reais).
 1 real = about .32 dollars.
 Not every place takes credit cards, and the ATM machines we tried did not like our debit cards.
 Not having enough currency became a bit of an issue for us.

 Language Brazilians speak Portuguese.
 Since I know a bit of Spanish, I was able to read some signs and menus.
 A lot of the big tourist areas have English speaking employees.
 At the mom-and-pop shops you just do the best you can.
 Brazilians are about the nicest and friendliest people you will ever meet, so I didn’t have anyone get aggravated with me for not knowing the language.